Title fight not 'make or break' for Conlan - Arum

 "Tyson is his own man and he says things that I take with a grain of salt.
 When he is ready to go in the ring again he will tell us who he wants to fight.

-"I've learnt something deal with the big guy - you don't tell him who he is going to fight.
+"I've learnt something with the big guy - you don't tell him who he is going to fight.

 "You don't give him any orders.
 He is the guy who is the captain of the ship.